dglass710/resume-generator/ReadMe.md

   - **Item Editors:**
     Within a section editor, select an individual item and click "Edit" to open a small item editor.
 Make your changes, click "Done" to apply them, and then confirm your updates by saving the section editor.

+- **Section Reordering**
+  Drag and drop resume sections to reorder them according to your preference using the "Reorder Sections" button, allowing you to customize the structure of your resume.

 - **Selective Inclusion via Checkboxes**
   When you update your resume, the main window refreshes with all sections and most subsections checked by default—except for the "Core Competencies" and "Technical Projects" sections.
 This encourages you to selectively choose the most relevant skills and projects, ensuring a focused, concise resume.

 - **Optimized Display of Core Competencies**
-  In the Core Competencies editor, skills are displayed in alphabetical order for easy selection, while in the main window they are arranged into columns in a way that most optimally uses horizontal space.
+  In the Core Competencies editor, skills are displayed in alphabetical order for easy selection, while in the main window they are displayed as a comma-separated list that efficiently uses space.

 - **Professional Document Generation**
   Generate a professionally formatted `.docx` resume with headers, bullet points, and indented details for education and professional experience.
+The formatting follows Harvard resume template guidelines with Times New Roman font and optimized spacing.

+- **Custom Filename for Output**
+  Specify your own filename when generating your resume instead of using an auto-generated timestamp.

+- **Flexible Education Entries**
+  Education entries can now be added without requiring details, allowing for simpler entries like degree information without additional bullet points.

 - **Reset to Default Data**
   Easily restore the resume data to its default state with a single click using the "Reset to Default Data" option.

 - **Cross-Platform Compatibility**
-  Designed to work on Windows, macOS, and Linux, with platform-specific handling for opening files and directories.
+  Designed to work on Windows, macOS, and Linux, with platform-specific handling for opening files and directories and improved scrolling functionality for macOS users.

 ## Getting Started